-Writers Write is your one-stop writing resource.
+Writers Write is your writing resource.
 In this post, we write about choosing the best place to begin your memoir.

 “Every thing must have a beginning … and that beginning must be linked to something that went before.” ~Mary Shelley

 Unless you’re famous and writing an autobiography, do not begin at the beginning of your life.

 Like all good stories, memoirs should begin in a moment of change.
 This is usually also the point where you think ‘I want to let people know about what’s happening to me.’

 A memoir can begin anywhere, and move into the past at anytime.
 Make sure you choose a good moment to start your story.

 Many memoirists think we need to start our memoirs at the worst possible moment.
 This is not necessarily true.
 Too much misery will put readers off your story.